17 Spectacular places to visit in Malaga (beyond beaches)

 Best places to visit in Malaga for museum lovers

-Museum lovers looking for places to visit in Malaga have plenty of options.
-It is quickly becoming evident that Malaga is one of the most popular cultural destinations in the country.
+Museum lovers looking for places to visit have plenty of options.
+It is quickly becoming evident that this city is one of the most popular cultural destinations in the country.

-Did you know that Malaga is famous for giving the world Pablo Picasso?
+Did you know that this city is famous for giving the world Pablo Picasso?
 Yes, that is right, this city gave the world the most famous artist in Spain.
 This talented artist is, in fact, the most productive artist in the world.
 According to the Guinness Book of World Records, Pablo Picasso produces about 13,500 paintings and designs.
 He also made 100,000 prints and engravings, 34,000 book illustrations and 300 sculptures and ceramics.
+Can you believe it?
 His professional career lasted 75 years.
 Pablo Picasso became one of the most influential artists of the 20th century.

-Visiting Picasso Museum is one of the top things to do in Malaga for lovers of modern art.
+Visiting Picasso Museum is one of the top things for lovers of modern art.
 Picasso Museum displays works from the late 19th century to his death in 1973.
 Members of Picasso’s family donated more than 200 artworks from their private collections.
 They cover different styles and techniques that Picasso mastered and offer insight into his style.

 GOOD TO KNOW: